SCMCMod/Starcraft-Mod/README.md

 3. Run command `gradlew eclipse` in {SCMC} For those using IDEA, use `gradlew idea` instead.

-**If confused about anything, PM either Hypeirochus#5607 or Ocelot#2614 on Discord**
+**If confused about anything, PM Ocelot#2614 or Bloody#0484 on Discord**

-If you require immediate support, please visit our discord: https://discord.gg/8geN8g
+If you require immediate support, please visit our discord: https://discord.gg/fPhgfwR